Skillet Cornbread

 The last time we stayed at the home of my brother Bob and his wife Ginny, Bob served cornbread with one of his delicious meals.
-I asked Bob for the recipe and this is my version of it.
+I asked Bob for the recipe, which is my version.

 Cornbread is one of my loves.
-Corn muffins too.
-But one thing I do not like is when people put corn kernels in their corn bread or corn muffins.
-The reason I don’t like corn kernels in my corn muffins is because it reminds me of creamed corn.
+Corn muffins, too.
+But I do not like when people put corn kernels in their cornbread or corn muffins.
+I don’t like corn kernels in my corn muffins because they remind me of creamed corn.

 Pre-step

-Preheat the oven to 350 degrees Fahrenheit and grease a 10 – 11 inch cast iron skillet.
+Preheat the oven to 350 degrees Fahrenheit and grease a 10-inch cast iron skillet.
+Add it to the oven as it heats.

 Step one

-Gather the ingredients – corn meal, flours, eggs, baking powder and oil.
+Gather the ingredients – corn meal, flour, eggs, baking powder, and oil.

 Step two

-In a mixing bowl, add the corn meal, spelt flour, almond flour, sugar, salt and baking powder and mix them together and set it aside.
+In a mixing bowl, add the corn meal, flour, almond flour, sugar, buttermilk, salt, and baking powder, mix, and set aside.

 Step three

-Add olive oil, melted butter, maple syrup, 2 beaten eggs and milk.
+Add olive oil, melted butter, maple syrup, 2 beaten eggs, and buttermilk.
 Take a spatula and stir the ingredients together until combined.

 Step four

-Pour the cornbread batter into the greased skillet and bake it for 30 minutes.
+Pour the cornbread batter into the greased hot skillet and bake it for 30 minutes.

 Isn’t the smell of cornbread fresh out of the oven so heavenly?